 If media is supposed to ‘speak truth to power’, a large section of Indian media won’t come anywhere close to that definition.
 And worse still they are sliding further away even as we speak.
 The week-long fawning coverage of the winning party was less a reportage than something bordering on cheerleading.
 On the other hand, the entirely predictable liberal elite meltdown, with characteristic wailing and breast-beating about the alleged beginning of the end of the secular republic itself, was not even funny.
 It was hysterical.
 Foreign media react the way that suits their agenda of course.
 But it is interesting to note that the coverage of Dawn (of Pakistan), Al Jazeera, Washington Post, New York Times, the BBC etc. have all been so similar that they can almost be interchangeable.
 It amazes me no end that the narratives of these media outlets, which normally differ among themselves so sharply as if to inhabit different realities altogether, converge quite remarkably w/r/t India.
 They all say the same thing.
 It is something for us to think about.

-Even though he doesn’t say it, one gets the impression that Nariman fears not the ‘saffron party’ so much but the electorate that votes them to power.
+Even though he doesn’t say it, one gets the impression that Nariman fears not the ‘saffron party’ so much but the electorate that votes them to power state after state.
 Why do they do it?
 What do they want?
 Is it a passing trend that will disappear with Modi or is there a small but real change in the way they see things now?
 This paranoia (or euphoria, from the other side) is at the center of the extreme reactions to BJP’s UP victory.

 Away from all this, I went home for Ugadi last Wednesday only to see a cow missing in our farm.
 The drought situation in Tamil Nadu is such that if there were no rains in Chithirai, forget farming, many farmers will have little water to drink.
 When I asked my mother about the missing cow, she said she had no choice but to sell it.
 It probably went for slaughter, I said.
 She looked at me.
 How else would you save the calves and other cows in the farm, she asked.